awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requesttypes-create.md

 The template developer\-chosen name \(logical ID\) of the custom resource in the AWS CloudFormation template\.

 StackId
-The Amazon Resource Name \(ARN\) that identifies the stack that contains the custom resource\.
+The Amazon Resource Name \(Arn\) that identifies the stack that contains the custom resource\.

 ResourceProperties
 This field contains the contents of the `Properties` object sent by the template developer\.
 Its contents are defined by the custom resource provider\.